sbegaudeau/sbegaudeau.github.com/_posts/2019-02-07-managing-microservices-with-open-shift.md

 <img src="{{ site.url }}/img/posts/2019/02/07/managing-microservices-with-open-shift/sirius-che.png" class="img-fluid img-border">
 </a>

-I have used Eclipse Che for a couple of minutes in the past but I never tried to use it for real as my main development environment so I was very existed by this opportunity.
+I have used Eclipse Che for a couple of minutes in the past but I never tried to use it for real as my main development environment so I was very excited by this opportunity.
 During one day, I've used Eclipse Che to build, deploy and debug microservices and it was a pleasure.
 Nothing to install or configure on my computer, I just had to open CodeReady Workspaces in my browser, select an already configured tooling configuration with everything to create microservices and I was ready to go in a couple of seconds.

 <a href="{{ site.url }}/img/posts/2019/02/07/managing-microservices-with-open-shift/codeready-workspaces-workspace.png">
 <img src="{{ site.url }}/img/posts/2019/02/07/managing-microservices-with-open-shift/codeready-workspaces-workspace_th.png" class="img-fluid">